Best Dive Sites in the Abacos, Bahamas

-You certainly don’t need to be a diver to enjoy a Bahamas yacht charter vacation with Navigare, but if strapping on air tanks and roaming through an underwater maze of coral sounds like a good time to you, visiting the best dive sites in Abaco should be a part of your travel plans.
-The Abacos are known for being a little more secluded than the rest of the Bahamas, which is especially important if you’re hoping to spend time with some of the more shy marine life.
+Our charter base is located in Marsh Harbour, Abaco, with easy access to an array of diving and snorkeling sites.
+The Abacos, like the Exumas, are known for being a little more secluded than the rest of the Bahamas, which is especially important if you’re hoping to spend time with some of the more shy marine life.
 You won’t find a lot of man-made tourist attractions here, but it’s a pretty good trade-off to dive with turtles, tropical fish, and, of course, sharks.

 Fowl, Sandy, and Pelican Cays

-Pelican Cays, Land, and Sea Park protect 2,100 acres of coral reefs.
-It serves to preserve over 170 species, including sea turtles, so you’re able to see some fish and sea life here that you’d be unlikely to find outside of these areas.
-Established in 1972, this national park was the second land and sea park of its kind in The Bahamas.
-The Exuma Cays Land and Sea Park was the first, in 1958, and started with the goal of protecting West Indian Flamingos, but went on to inspire the Bahamas National Trust.
+Established in 1972, this national park was the second land and sea park of its kind in the Bahamas.
+The Exuma Cays Land and Sea Park was the first, in 1958, with an original goal of protecting West Indian Flamingos, but it later went on to inspire the Bahamas National Trust.

-Best Bahama Dive Sites for Coral Pinnacles
+Best Dive Sites Featuring Coral Pinnacles in the Abacos

 The Towers and The Pillars

 If you’d like to encounter large marine animals, like sharks, you’ve come to the right place.
-Divers from all over the world know that they can get their shark thrills diving in Abaco, Bahamas, and they can do it year-round.
+Divers from all over the world know that they can get their shark thrills diving in Abaco, Bahamas, and that they can do it year-round.

 Shark Rodeo